The Attingham Summer School 2023

 • To STIMULATE debate on problems relating to the conservation and presentation of the country house and its contents.

-The 70th Attingham Summer School
+The 71st Attingham Summer School

-The 70th Attingham Summer School, a 16-day residential course directed by David Adshead and Tessa Wild, will visit country houses in Sussex, Oxfordshire, Derbyshire, Northamptonshire, Norfolk and Cambridgeshire.
+The Attingham Summer School, a 16-day residential course directed by David Adshead and Tessa Wild, will visit country houses in Sussex, Oxfordshire, Derbyshire, Northamptonshire, Norfolk and Cambridgeshire.
 From West Dean, our first base, we will study, amongst other houses and gardens: the complex overlays of Arundel Castle, the ancestral seat of the Dukes of Norfolk; Petworth House, where the patronage of great British artists such as Turner and Flaxman enrich its Baroque interiors; Uppark, a Grand Tour house and Standen, an Arts and Crafts reinterpretation of the country house.

 Enrollment and Fees

-The course fee for this residential course is $6,100.
-The fee includes accommodation, breakfast, dinner and most lunches.
+The course fee for this residential course is $6,700.
+The fee includes accommodation, breakfast, lunch, and most dinners.
+Tuition, admissions and travel by private coach during the course are also included.
 Participants are strongly advised to insure against cancellation, as no refunds will be made following payment, unless the place can be filled by another suitable candidate.
+In such cases, an administrative fee of $100 will be due.

-Tuition, admissions and travel by private coach during the course are also included.
 Accommodation is in standard university accommodation but all bedrooms are for single occupancy and have en-suite facilities.
 Not included is the costs of drinks, laundry, guide books and membership of the National Trust/Royal Oak Foundation, which is obligatory.

 Applications

-Deadline: January 29, 2023
+Deadline: January 28, 2024

 Scholarships